 Gangsterism in Malaysia began since before the country’s independence, and it started with the formations of secret societies: the Chinese triads.

 The Chinese enrolled themselves in these societies for mutual protections and supports after migration.

-One of the most notorious and dangerous gangsters back in the day was Botak Chin, who joined a society known as Gang 360 and involved in robberies in the 60s.
-He formed his own gang shortly after and went on a robbery spree throughout the late 60s until half the 70s, before his arrest in 1976.
+One of the most notorious and dangerous gangsters back in the day was Botak Chin, who joined a society known as Gang 360 and was involved in robberies in the 60s.
+He formed his own gang shortly after and went on a robbery spree throughout the late 60s until the first half of the 70s, before his arrest in 1976.

 Gang 04 specifically, recruited another notorious gangster P. Kalimuthu, or widely known as Bentong Kali.

 There are around 7% of the Indian population in Malaysia, but 70% of the small number are involved in gangsterism.